|

 don't spit too much on the cover).
 Even on cold winter days when we're

 all in the barn, the little ones have room to romp and play.
-Plus,

 a whole bunch of woods full of nasty multi-flora rose bushes